Valuing A Business

 As mentioned above the valuing of your business is important not only for the business but for the founders, on a personal level, so they can do their own personal planning.

-• If the business is still scaling and having exponential growth, how does that effect the lives of the founders?
+• If the business is still scaling and having exponential growth, how does that affect the lives of the founders?

-• If the business is about to be sold, how does that transaction effect the lives of the founders?
+• If the business is about to be sold, how does that transaction affect the lives of the founders?

-• And, although not ideal, what happens if the business goes bankrupt, how does that effect the lives of the owners?
+• And, although not ideal, what happens if the business goes bankrupt, how does that affect the lives of the owners?

 These are important considerations that should be assessed sooner than later.
 As with anything, educate yourself so you can make solid, informed decisions that you can feel good about.